racersmith/CarND-Extended-Kalman-Project/README.md

 ### Accuracy

-ExtendedKF was run on three datasets comprised of lidar and radar measurements.
+ExtendedKF was run on three datasets comprised of Lidar and radar measurements.
 The RMSE error for each data set is shown below.

 #### sample-laser-radar-measurement-data-1